spaze/vat-calculator/README.md

 ## Usage
 <a name="calculate-the-gross-price"></a>
 ### Calculate the gross price
-To calculate the gross price (price with VAT added) use the `calculate` method with a net price, a country code, a postal code (null if unknow) and whether you're calculating VAT for a customer that's a company as paremeters.
+To calculate the gross price (price with VAT added) use the `calculate` method with a net price, a country code, a postal code (null if unknown) and whether you're calculating VAT for a customer that's a company as parameters.

 ```php
 $grossPrice = $vatCalculator->calculate(24.00, 'DE', null, false /* [, $rateType [, $dateTime]] */);